 Online Course Provides Introduction to Heat Transfer and Fire Measurement

-The UL Firefighter Safety Research Institute (FSRI) released a new online training course as part of the National Institute of Justice (NIJ) funded “Study of the Impact of Ventilation on Fire Patterns” project.
+UL's Fire Safety Research Institute (FSRI) released a new online training course as part of the National Institute of Justice (NIJ) funded “Study of the Impact of Ventilation on Fire Patterns” project.

 The “Introduction to Heat Transfer and Fire Measurement” course is divided into three sections: